 And if you want to discover a lot of other fascinating and downright wacky facts about this loch, then take a look at our big big page Loch Lomond information.

 However, if you want more information about the setting of the loch or read about the Loch Lomond monster (which doesn’t exist) or the song ‘The Banks of Loch Lomond’ (which certainly does) then keep reading here – it’s all below…

-Settling the question was first addressed by the Hydrographic Department of the Admiralty in Britain, who did the first surveys in the 1860s.
+Anyway, settling the question about Loch Lomond’ depth was first addressed by the Hydrographic Department of the Admiralty in Britain, who did the first surveys in the 1860s.

 However, as the 19th century went on, issues arose as to who would fund such a project.
-The Admiralty was approached and seemed interested at first
+The Admiralty was approached and seemed interested at first.

-As such, it wasn’t going to have much in the way of battleships floating about in it, so could they please restrict themselves to salt-water surveys on the grounds of cost…
+As such, it wasn’t going to have much in the way of battleships floating about in it, so could they please restrict themselves to salt-water surveys on the grounds of cost…?